-The Department of Anesthesia at McMaster University, along with other Canadian academic departments of anesthesia, has the responsibility of providing leadership in the discipline of anesthesia.
+The Department of Anesthesia at McMaster University, along with other Canadian academic departments of anesthesia, has the responsibility of providing leadership in the discipline of Anesthesia.

 The curriculum is grounded on the principles of Adult Learning Theory.
-More specifically, the rotation follows the philosophy of experiential learning, ie., learning by experiencing, reflecting, and doing.
+More specifically, the rotation follows the philosophy of experiential learning, for example, learning by experiencing, reflecting, and doing.
 Additionally, the goals are directed to a general practitioner to get an appreciation of the multifaceted characteristic of Anesthesia, which includes pieces of knowledge from various disciplines.

-Considering patients with all sorts of comorbidities may require surgical treatment, natural integration occurs with virtually all specialties.
+Considering that patients with all sorts of comorbidities may require surgical treatment, natural integration occurs with virtually all specialties.

 The AFMC 2015 Graduation Questionnaire shows that approximately 85% of McMaster students are satisfied with their educational experience in Anesthesia.

 If you are a medical student interested in Anesthesia as a career, or if you feel further exposure to Anesthesia is important for your training, you may want to pursue an elective with us.
 This elective will provide a broad perspective on the scope of practice of a career in Anesthesia.
 Students will gain experience in the anesthetic assessment, preparation, and optimization of patients in the perioperative period.
-Students will also learn about the systemic effects of anesthetic drugs, as well as airway, fluid, and pain management in the perioperative period.
-There may also be opportunities to be exposed obstetrical, pediatric, and regional anesthesia.
+Students will also learn about the systematic effects of anesthetic drugs, as well as airway, fluid, and pain management in the perioperative period.
+There may also be opportunities to be exposed to obstetrical, pediatric, and regional anesthesia.

 It is important to highlight that electives in Anesthesia are not offered only in Hamilton.
-Please visit the Mac-CARE program website for elective opportunities in the distributed campuses.
+Please visit the Mac-CARE Program website for elective opportunities in the distributed campuses.

 Requests are made via MedSIS